Sleavely/exodus-migrations/README.md

 ## Install

 ```
-$ npm i -g github:Sleavely/exodus-migrations
+$ npm i -g exodus
 ```

 Node 10+ is recommended.

 ## Usage

-Exodus was largely inspired by the flexibility and user experience of [`migrat`](https://github.com/naturalatlas/migrat), and many of the configurables and templates have been forked from there.
-The major difference is that callbacks are a thing of the past, kicked aside in favor of async-await patterns.
+Exodus was largely inspired by the flexibility and user experience of [`migrat`](https://github.com/naturalatlas/migrat), and much of the configurable behavior and templates have been forked from there.

 ### CLI